anubhavparas/basic-topics-for-programming-interviews/README.md

 # Basic Topics for Programming Interviews

 __Note__:
-1. This may not be an exhaustive list but might give hints and directions as to what is being expected and required.
+1. This may not be an exhaustive list but might give some hints and directions as to what is being expected and required.
 Please don’t consider this as a complete list.
 2. This is not just for preparing for interviews but could be helpful in terms of learning general Cpp and Python concepts.

 ## Contents: